ayushi7rawat/Blogs-Backup/cko9hi3we01hlgws1dsbsc80d.md

 Hello world!

-In this Blog article, we will learn how to **Perform a Google search.** We will see the implementation in Python.
+We perform a google search in our day-to-day life.
+Have you ever wondered that you can implement the same using a programming language, In this Blog article, we will learn how to **Perform a Google search.** We will see the implementation in Python.

 [Check out the Repository for Ultimate Resource in python](https://github.com/ayushi7rawat/Ultimate-Python-Resource-Hub).
 Drop a star if you find it useful!
 Got anything to add?
 Open a PR on the same!